-- internal data: information on operational risk events gathered internally with all the data needed to analyse such events, in accordance with the general criteria for recording and classifying the historical loss data fed into the operational loss database; - external data: information on operational risk events gathered by the consortium database known as DIPO, classified and recorded in accordance with the rules established by the consortium and in line with the internal rules for gathering data, after appropriate standardisation and integration;
+- internal data: information on operational risk events gathered internally with all the data needed to analyse such events, in accordance with the general criteria for recording and classifying the historical loss data fed into the operating losses database: - external data: information on operational risk events gathered by the consortium database known as DIPO10, classified and recorded in accordance with the rules established by the consortium and in line with the internal rules for gathering data, after appropriate standardisation and integration; - scenario analyses: scenario analyses carried out by risk champions and specialist units within Poste Italiane on BancoPosta RFC processes, with the aim of identifying risks not adequately revealed by the historical loss data.
+The analyses focus on both the frequency and impact of operational risk events; - evaluation of the business context and internal control system: indicators that summarize the characteristics of the environment in which the risk occurs, are involved in determining capital absorption and determining the weights of the qualili-quantitative integration model for calculating VaR.
+Finally, the validation process assesses the accuracy of estimates of all the relevant risk components and expresses an opinion on both the implementing rules and the robustness of the risk management system used.